 (m) Handling or working areas where dry fertilizers are stored, loaded, unloaded or handled shall be cleaned daily after use.

-(Authorized by and implementing K.S.A.
-1989 Supp.
-2-1227; effective Jan.
-14, 1991.)
+K.A.R.
 4-4-921.
+Record keeping.

-Record keeping. (a) Records required to be maintained.
+(a) Records required to be maintained.
 Each of the following records shall be prepared by the operator of the storage facility and kept at the storage facility affected, or at the nearest local office from which the storage facility is administered.